The Family Literacy ProjectWhy is family literacy so important to our society?

 We’ve seen this play out in significant ways on the global stage over the years, but we’ve also seen it play out closer to home with our families, friends, communities, and churches, where the influence of entertainment, academia and social media are obscuring the critically important roles that healthy marriages and families play in public life.

 Definition of Family Literacy

-	The following definition of family literacy has been drafted to help educators understand what is required for a basic understanding of the family and its role in human experience:
+The following definition of family literacy has been expanded and reconceptualized by our team to help students, educators, and lifelong learners gain a more holistic understanding of the family and its role in the human experience:

 Family literacy entails the ability to discern and analyze the fundamental intersections of the family and social/political/cultural life through a “family lens.”
 Specifically, a family-literate person will possess 1) a basic understanding of the history, central texts, beliefs, practices as they continue to be shaped by particular social, historical and cultural contexts; and 2) the ability to discern and explore through a “family lens” dimensions of social, historical and cultural expressions across time and place.

-	Critical to this definition is the importance of understanding the family and family influences in context and as inextricably woven into all dimensions of human experience.
+Critical to this definition is the importance of understanding family and family influences in context, and how they are inextricably woven into all dimensions of the human experience.